 Will Scholfield, Engineer

-The UK government continues its push to reach net zero emissions by 2050.
-Heat pumps and hybrid heat pumps form a large part of their plans, and the government is encouraging homeowners to have them installed.
+The UK government continues to work to reach net zero emissions by 2050, with heat pumps forming a large part of their plans for reducing domestic carbon emissions.

 Ground source heat pumps are also known as ground-to-water heat pumps.
 They work by transferring heat from the ground that surrounds your home to heat the radiators or underfloor heating inside your home.

-A ground source heat pump can also be used to heat water that's stored in a hot water cylinder, which can then be used to supply hot water for your home.
+A ground source heat pump can also be used to heat water that's stored in a hot water cylinder, which can then be used to supply hot water for your taps and showers.

 It works by using a mixture of water and antifreeze known as thermal transfer fluid (TTF).
 When installing a ground source heat pump, a loop of pipe is buried underground in your garden.
 This will either be a long loop of pipe that's inserted into a borehole or a long or coiled pipe that's buried in a trench.